 Although more research is needed to explore shrimp’s role in heart health, it has a variety of beneficial properties that may outweigh its cholesterol content.

-Shrimp is high in cholesterol, but it also contains nutrients including antioxidants and omega-3 fatty acids, which have been shown to promote heart health.
+Shrimp is high in cholesterol, but it also contains omega-3 fatty acids that have been shown to promote heart health.
 Research on shrimp has also shown positive health effects.

 The primary type of antioxidant in shrimp is a carotenoid called astaxanthin.

 When you consume astaxanthin, it may help protect against inflammation by preventing free radicals from damaging your cells.
-It has been studied for its role in reducing the risk of several chronic diseases (17, 18).
+It’s been studied for its role in reducing the risk of several chronic diseases (

-First, many studies have found astaxanthin may help strengthen arteries, which may reduce the risk of heart attacks.
-It may also help increase levels of “good” HDL cholesterol, an important factor in heart health (6, 19, 20).
+Many studies have found astaxanthin may help strengthen arteries, which may reduce the risk of heart attacks.
+It may also help increase levels of high-density lipoprotein (HDL), or “good” cholesterol, an important factor in heart health (

 Despite these findings, more human research is needed to determine the overall role that the astaxanthin in shrimp may have on overall health.